Gunshots or Fireworks?

 How we can help

-Bike licenses – Just like the fire department, we can apply a uniquely numbered sticker to your bicycle and place a record on file with the GRPD to assist with recovery should it be stolen.
+Bike licenses – We can apply a uniquely numbered sticker to your bicycle and place a record on file with the GRPD to assist with recovery should it be stolen.

 National Night Out – We also host an annual family-friendly gathering where you can get to know your public safety officers.
 It’s always a lot of fun, and a great way for people who like planning parties to get involved.